ananis25/files-to-prompt/README.md

 # files-to-prompt

-**NOTE** - forked to add some niceties, like getting a repomap for a codebase, based off Aider.
+**NOTE** - forked to add some niceties, like getting a repomap for a codebase.
+Based off Aider, but fixed the tree sitter queries to include docstrings and imports in each module.

 Concatenate a directory full of files into a single prompt for use with LLMs